|

 primary text we will use when considering the usability aspects of designing

 the online community will be that of Jakob Nielsen’s, his 1993 book on Usability Engineering is a well-respected source on the principles of usability.
-1.3 Aim
+The

 aim of the project is to solve the problem of the lack of information available